eiguren/intw/tutorials/siesta-intw/Tutorial.md

    /
    ```

+   In addition to the parameters that we have already seen in the first example, in this case we also need to specfy the `ph` namelist, where `nq1`, `nq2` and `nq3` indicate the q-mesh, and `nqirr` the number of irreducible q-points.

-   And now, let's run `ep_melements.x`:
+   So, let's run `ep_melements.x` by typing:

    ```
    ep_melements.x < intw.in | tee ep_melements.out
    ```

-   And check that the matrix elements have been calculated:
+   And as you can see, the electron-phonon matrix elements for each q-point have been calculated and saved into files `ep_mat.dat_1` to `ep_mat.dat_8`:

    ```
    $ ls ep_mat.*